Frequently Asked Questions

 Working 24 hour shifts requires us to eat our meals at the firehouse.
 The most economical way to accomplish this is to do our daily shopping at the local grocery store and then prepare our meals at the firehouse.
 If you see us in the store, feel free to say hello or stop by the engine for a quick tour.

 A Glenview fire truck or engine that reads “Paramedic Engine” or “Paramedic Truck” means that these vehicles staff members who are certified paramedics and carry advanced life support equipment.
 At times, a paramedic fire unit may arrive on the scene first and establish basic or advanced medical care before an ambulance arrives.
-Is every member of the fire department a paramedic also?

 Our department’s public education team states that this saying is a reminder to all as to when to replace the batteries in your smoke or carbon monoxide detectors.
 When you change your clocks for either daylight savings time in the spring and fall, you should be installing a new battery in your smoke and carbon monoxide detectors at this time.